 The required input is slightly different for the two programs, so it is described in detail below.
 Both codes need to be told the size of the computational mesh (how many computational cells should be used), the size of the domain on which the calculation is done, some parameters describing the initial conditions, the time between outputs, and the total time for which to run the simulation (time here means physical time, not wall clock or CPU time).
-The riemann program will also ask for the CFL number.
+The riemann.htll program will also ask for the CFL number (which controls the length of the time steps, see Chapter 9 of the Lecture Notes).